Juliana Berners

-Juliana Berners, O.S.B., (or Barnes or Bernes) (born 1388), was an English writer on heraldry, hawking and hunting, and is said to have been prioress of the Priory of St Mary of Sopwell, near St Albans in Hertfordshire.
+Juliana Berners, O.S.B., (or Barnes or Bernes) (born 1388), was an English writer on heraldry, hawking and hunting, and is said to have been prioress of the St Mary of Sopwell, near St Albans in Hertfordshire.

-Life and Work
+Life and work

 Very little is known about Juliana Berners, and that which is known cannot be verified with certainty.
 She was the author of treatises on field sports, such as hunting, and many people credit her with the entirety of The Boke of Saint Albans.
 A facsimile of The Boke of Saint Albans, published in 1810 by Joseph Haslewood, contains an introduction which examines the authorship of the book and the biography of Juliana Berners.
 Unfortunately, this introduction is largely speculative.

 Based on her last name, scholars suggest that she was either the daughter of the courtier Sir James Berners or wife to the lord of the manor of Julians Barnes.
 Whatever family she came from, it is likely that she was high-born and well-educated.
 It is generally believed that she entered the monastic life and became the prioress of Sopwell Nunnery near St Albans.
 How and when she joined the nunnery is unknown.

 Since she was most likely brought up at court, she no doubt hunted and fished with other fashionable court ladies.
 After she adopted the monastic life, she probably retained her love of hawking, hunting and fishing, and her passion for field sports, which led her to write her treatise on hunting and perhaps others.
 These treatises are remarkable in the fact that they are some of the earliest extant writings of their kind, as well as in their vision and insight.
 They include remarks on the virtues of environmental conservation and on etiquette for field sports, concepts which would not become commonly accepted for hundreds of years after the publication of these treatises.

 Though so little is known about her life, and her claim to the authorship of The Boke of Saint Albans cannot be absolutely verified, numerous women's fly-fishing clubs in Europe and the United States are named for Berners.
-She is remembered as one of the first authors (of either sex) to write on hunting and angling.
+She is remembered as one of the first authors (of either sex) to write on angling.

+Works

 The Boke of St. Albans

 The first and rarest edition of The Boke of Saint Albans was printed in 1486 by an unknown schoolmaster at St Albans.
 It has no title-page.
 The only clue to the authorship of the Treatise, and the only documentary evidence of her, is an attribution at the end of the original 1486 book that reads: "Explicit Dam Julyans Barnes in her boke of huntyng."
 Her name was changed by Wynkyn de Worde to "Dame Julyans Bernes."
 There is no such person to be found in the pedigree of the Berners family, but there is a gap in the records of the priory of Sopwell between 1430 and 1480.
 De Worde's edition (fol.
 1496), also without a title page, begins: